Origin of the Basques: Roman records

+Foundational myths

 Between the 14th and 15th century, a series of historical legends were created with the objective of defending the singularity of the Basque people and their Fuero system, which regulated the relations between the Basque territories and the Crown.
 Among these legends are the Basque-Iberism, the Basque-Cantabrism, and The Battle of Arrigorriaga.
 These legends were used in a context of political vindication.
 In the 19th century, the Basque nationalists would use these legends as the basis for their vindications.